CSCI4160U/project-2-sejal/README.md

 | Alexander Giannoulis       |   Alex-Giannoulis  |

-Trailer video URL: https://www.youtube.com/watch?v=N_BJfT8G4Zw Playthrough video URL: https://www.youtube.com/watch?v=9z8YYurgfu8&t=0s Google Drive with videos and Independant Study: https://drive.google.com/drive/folders/1Y7_ywsWTXOHK0TMsA53NWx4fUTFBDqSl
+Trailer video URL: https://www.youtube.com/watch?v=N_BJfT8G4Zw

+Playthrough video URL: https://www.youtube.com/watch?v=9z8YYurgfu8&t=0s

+Google Drive with videos and Independant Study: https://drive.google.com/drive/folders/1Y7_ywsWTXOHK0TMsA53NWx4fUTFBDqSl

+_**Important Note:** The scene loses its lighting settings if you load new game from editor!
+For this reason either launch the MainLevel directly from editor to play, or use the build and run function to build the game and then play!
+Thank you.

 _**Note:** The commit logs will be examined to be sure that both participants participated equally on this project._